 If you decide to add snow to your shop, you can either glue on some glitter, or cut out glitter tape and attach to the roof.
 I buy iron on white glitter vinyl and iron it on to aluminum that I then cut out.
 Remember to add your roof line snow before you glue on the chimneys.

 Enjoy making the Fish & Chips Shop!
 I would love to see your finished design.
-Please share a photo of it with me by emailing me at Jackie@acottageintheforest.com or tagging me (@acottageintheforest) on Instagram
+Please share a photo of it with me by emailing me at Jackie@acottageintheforest.com or sharing it with me on Instagram.

 FREE CUT FILES & PATTERN FOR THE FISH & CHIPS SHOP

-Get the password for the library with the free Fish & Chips Shop pattern and SVG/DXF/PDF files here by filling out this form:
+Get the password for the library with the free Fish & Chips Shop pattern and SVG/DXF/Studio3/PDF files here by filling out this form:

 If you have any trouble subscribing please contact me at email@example.com